TMEP 1705.03: Evidence and Proof of Facts

 1705.03 Evidence and Proof of Facts

 A petition should include a statement of the relevant facts, and should be accompanied by any evidence to be considered.
-Under 37 C.F.R.
-2.146(c), when facts are to be proved, proof in the form of an affidavit or declaration under 37 C.F.R.
-2.20 must be submitted.
+Under 37 C.F.R. §2.146(c), when facts are to be proved, the petitioner must submit proof in the form of an affidavit or declaration under 37 C.F.R. §2.20.

 An affidavit or declaration supporting a petition should be based on firsthand knowledge.
 For example, if the petition arises from the loss or misplacement of a document submitted to the USPTO, it should be accompanied by the affidavit or declaration of the person who sent the document, attesting to the date of submission and identifying the document filed with the petition as a true copy of the document previously filed.

 This procedure is also followed with respect to physical evidence.
-If physical evidence is available, such as a postcard receipt that shows the date of actual receipt of a document in the USPTO (see TMEP §303.02(c)) , or a copy of a cancelled check that shows receipt of the filing fee for a missing paper, the petitioner should include the evidence with the initial petition.
-However, if the evidence is omitted from the initial filing, the USPTO will give the petitioner an opportunity to supplement the petition within a specified time limit.
+If physical evidence is available, such as a postcard receipt that shows the date of actual receipt of a document in the USPTO ( see TMEP §303.02(c)), or a copy of a cancelled check that shows receipt of the filing fee for a missing document, the petitioner should include the evidence with the initial petition.
+However, if the evidence is omitted from the initial filing, the USPTO will give the petitioner an opportunity to supplement the petition within a specified time limit, normally 30 days.